JsonSchema-JavaUI/sf-java-ui/docs/index.md

 | fieldAddonLeft    | String         | [Extend form controls](http://getbootstrap.com/components/#input-groups) by adding text on the left side of the Text Field |
 | fieldAddonRight   | String         | [Extend form controls](http://getbootstrap.com/components/#input-groups) by adding text on the right side of the Text Field |

 The code below is an example using the TextField annotation.
-Feel free to try this code snipet:
+Feel free to try this code snippet:

 ```Java
 import java.io.Serializable;